darioizzo/dcgp-paper/paper.md

 ![A classical CGP.\label{fig:cgp}](cgp.png)

-Several *kernels* are already available in `dcgp`, but the user can define his own both in the C++ and in the Python version, allowing for the possibility to consider kernels that are, themselves, genetic programs.
+Several *kernels* are already available in `dcgp`, but users can define their own both in the C++ and in the Python version, allowing for the possibility to consider kernels that are, themselves, genetic programs.

 In `dcgp` the CGP representations of programs are all derived from a base C++ templated class `dcgp::expression<T>`.
 The use of the template parameter `T` allows to compute the nodes of the acyclic graph defining the computer program, and thus its outputs, using different computational types.
 In particular, the use of **generalized dual numbers**, implemented as a new type in the library `audi` [@audi:2020], are enabled and can be used to obtain the derivatives, at any order, of the program outputs with respect to parameters present in its encoding. **Generalized dual numbers** implement the algebra of truncated Taylor polynomials and act, in this context, as a high order, forward mode, automated differentiation method.